Tres leches cake: History

 The history of the tres leches cake is debated.
 European countries have long held the tradition of "soaked" cakes.
 England, Italy, France, Portugal, and Spain have soaked cakes dating back to the Middle Ages.
 This tradition is thought to have influenced the creation of the tres leches cake in Latin America.

 By 1896, the U.S. Department of Commerce was exporting condensed milk to Nicaragua.
 Cattle, sugarcane plantations, and milk preservation techniques were introduced to Nicaragua by that time, by way of American military occupation.

-In 1936, president Franklin D. Roosevelt signed a trade agreement with Nicaragua which "reduced Nicaraguan duties" in favor of importing dairy products from Wisconsin, including evaporated, powdered, and condensed milk.
+In 1936, President Franklin D. Roosevelt signed a trade agreement with Nicaragua, which "reduced Nicaraguan duties" in favor of importing dairy products from Wisconsin, including evaporated, powdered, and condensed milk.
 Several companies including Nestle started posting recipes for tres leches on their evaporated and condensed milk containers.
 Additionally, in part due to the food insecurity of the Great Depression, canned milk sales "skyrocketed" in Nicaragua.

-In the 20th century in Tabasco, Mexico, a dessert named torta de leche consisted of "sweetened scalded milk, baked, and served floating in its milk sauce."
+In Tabasco, Mexico, a dessert named torta de leche consisted of "sweetened scalded milk, baked and served floating in its milk sauce".

 Recipes for soaked-cake desserts were seen in some Latin American countries as early as the 19th century, in countries like El Salvador, likely a result of the large cross-cultural transfer which took place between Europe and the Americas.
 Soaked cakes were extant in medieval Europe.
 The Austin Chronicle cited English rum cake, trifle, fruitcake, and bread pudding, Italian zuppa inglese, and medieval Portuguese sopa dorada as possible soaked-cake influences.
-The cake is popular in Central America, North America, and many parts of the Caribbean, Canary Islands, as well as in Albania, Bosnia and Herzegovina, North Macedonia, Serbia and some other parts of Europe.
+The cake is popular in Central America, North America, many parts of the Caribbean, Canary Islands, Albania, Bosnia and Herzegovina, North Macedonia, Serbia and other parts of Europe.

-In the US, the cake first became popular in the 1980s beginning in Miami due to Nicaraguan immigration.
+In the US, the cake became popular in the 1980s, beginning in Miami, due to the large Nicaraguan immigration.
 Its popularity then spread across the US, possibly from Los Ranchos restaurant in Miami, which featured it on its menu when the restaurant opened in 1981.
 The cake was so popular at Los Ranchos that its recipe was featured on its fliers, which were pervasively distributed.
 The Joy of Cooking included a tres leches recipe in its 1997 edition.
 Since the pandemic of 2020, the cake has been growing in popularity, potentially due to its use of shelf stable milk and pantry staples.